chmieladr/capture-the-flag-solutions/EE_CTF_2024/network_dump/solution.md

 Difficulty: Medium

 ### 1. Log onto the server using ssh with the provided password
-In the first step we simply want to look around.
+In the first step, we simply want to look around.
 ```sh
 [student@b6800923ac04 ~]$ ls
 dump.pcapng